gonzaloprb/Cover_with_Depth/README.md

-# All data and scripts will become available upon acceptance.
+# All data and scripts will become available upon publication.